Weight-loss platform Noom bulks up on $540 million in new funding – TechCrunch

 Noom also announced the addition of two new board members, Silver Lake managing director Adam Karol, and former TaskRabbit CEO Stacy Brown-Philpot.

-The Noom app may be a success now with 45 million downloads to date in 100 countries including the U.S., UK, Canada, Australia, Ireland, and New Zealand, but cofounders Jeong and Artem Petakov officially founded their startup in 2007 as a different venture entirely, experimenting with a connected bike and calorie-counting app.
+The Noom app may be a success now with 45 million downloads to date in 100 countries including the U.S., U.K., Canada, Australia, Ireland and New Zealand, but co-founders Jeong and Artem Petakov officially founded their startup in 2007 as a different venture entirely, experimenting with a connected bike and calorie-counting app.
 It had some early success, but it wasn’t until 2017, when Jeong and Petakov released a customer-focused and weight-loss-oriented app that the startup finally hit its stride, resonating with legions of people who longed to shed the weight they’d gained.
 The company raised $58 million of funding in mid-2019 led by Sequoia.

 “If you go and you say, ‘Hey, I can solve hypertension for you, nobody cares,” explains Noom president and co-founder Artem Petakov.
-“So we put our heads together, and thought, ‘how do you make it work with consumers?’
+“So we put our heads together, and thought, ‘How do you make it work with consumers?’
 Well, weight loss is a human value proposition that’s working.
 Can we double-down on that?”

-Though the Noom app enables users to count the number of calories they consume each day — a feature that other apps like MyFitnessPal, LoseIt!, and MyPlate Calorie Counter share — Noom says the key to its users keeping the weight off in the medium-to-long term lies in its use of Cognitive Behavioral Therapy, a goal-oriented psychotherapy treatment that helps people understand and combat the things that trigger negative thoughts, compulsive actions, and unwelcome consequences.
+Though the Noom app enables users to count the number of calories they consume each day — a feature that other apps like MyFitnessPal, LoseIt and MyPlate Calorie Counter share — Noom says the key to its users keeping the weight off in the medium to long term lies in its use of cognitive behavioral therapy, a goal-oriented psychotherapy treatment that helps people understand and combat the things that trigger negative thoughts, compulsive actions and unwelcome consequences.

 Whether Noom can maintain its momentum remains to be seen.
 According to a Bloomberg report last week, the startup has reportedly met with potential advisers to gear up for an IPO later this year or early next year with a targeted valuation of nearly $10 billion.